Starting a business without money: these are your options

 Talk to people in your network.
 A network can help you in your search for money and give you money-saving tips.
 In addition, you can also secure funding by:

-• hiring the services of, for example, a coach or adviser/consultant.
+• getting help from a coach or adviser/consultant.
 A good financial rationale increases your chances of obtaining funding.

 • securing a private loan.
 This often involves borrowing money from family or friends.
-While this may be a good solution, you should agree on these types of informal or private loans.
+While this may be a good solution, you should make clear agreements about these types of informal or private loans.

 • crowdfunding.
 You can use a crowdfunding platform to raise funds through crowdfunding.
 You explain your plans to the public and then ask them to invest money in it.

-• find out if you are entitled to government funds for investments in startups.
+• finding out if you are entitled to government funds for investments in startups.
 Startups are businesses with novel ideas and products made using new technologies.

-• enquire with Sociale Banken Nederland (in Dutch).
+• talking to Sociale Banken Nederland (in Dutch).
 This is an alliance between local councils and 23 credit banks in the Netherlands.
 This bank serves, among other things, people who want to borrow money to fund their business, but who would be turned away by regular banks.

-• by contacting Qredits (in Dutch).
+• contacting Qredits.
 They provide funding to new and established businesses.
 You do not necessarily need to contribute funds yourself.
 Qcredits will assess your business plan and why you need money.
 They will then evaluate whether the risk of starting a business with no financial contribution of your own is acceptable.
 Note that having some money of your own will increase your chances of securing funding.

 Do you have questions about starting up with few financial resources?
 An adviser from the KVK Advice Team will be happy to think along with you: 088 585 22 22.